Aceearly1993/lc2-miserablesecrets/README.md

 Q: Will there be Valmanway/Crissaegrim in the game?
 A: Our fear included:
 1) It's possible but it's not something without technical difficulties so we cannot guarantee they will be in the game (in an ideal way).
-2) We fear they will break the vanilla design or goes against the original game's developers' intention badly.
+2) We fear they will break the vanilla design or the direction goes against the original game's developers' intention badly.

 Despite these, we can at least try to include it as a secret well hidden, without hindering the majority of the game.